Why be Bayesian?

 Subjectivity

-Perhaps the most common criticism of Bayesian statistics is the requirement for prior models.
-An initial estimate of uncertainty is a term in Bayes’ theorem - but how can you estimate the extent of variability before you see it in your data?
+Perhaps the most common criticism of Bayesian statistics is the requirement for priors - i.e. a starting point for your model.
+This initial estimate of uncertainty is a term in Bayes’ theorem - but how can you estimate the extent of variability before you see it in your data?
 This will surely be completely subjective, so the results will vary depending on who is doing the analysis.
 This, understandably, doesn’t seem right with a lot of casual enquirers.

-A common response to this accusation is that subjectivity is not an exclusive feature of Bayesian analysis (how about the whole structure of the model you are trying to fit, regardless of your method?) …but at least Bayesians are required to be explicit about it.
-Priors are part of the model with no-where to hide (in the code or the reporting) and so they are open to criticism.
+A common response to this accusation is that subjectivity is not an exclusive feature of Bayesian analysis (how about the whole approach you are taking to solving your problem !) …but at least Bayesians are required to be explicit about it.
+Priors mean that any subjective inputs have no-where to hide (in the code or the reporting) and so they are open to criticism.
 This point is discussed in much more detail in this paper from Colombia University.

 Computational Requirements

-In practice, statisticians estimate Bayesian posterior distributions using Markov Chain Monte Carlo (MCMC) sampling algorithms.
-This approach is slower, more complicated and less informative than standard, independent Monte Carlo sampling.
+In practice, statisticians estimate Bayesian posterior distributions using very clever Markov Chain Monte Carlo (MCMC) sampling algorithms, that are run by their favourite probabilistic programming software.
 The models that I have worked with during my PhD have taken several hours to finish sampling from, but I have met statisticians whose models run for days or even weeks.
 Following this, there are checks that need to be completed as there are plenty of things that can go wrong with MCMC.
+There is a nice discussion of a recommended Bayesian workflow to make sure you are checking what you need to here.

 My background is in mechanical and civil engineering.
-In discussions with engineering researchers at conferences I have often been told that the errors and complications they encountered when using MCMC methods had made them believe that Bayesian statistics wasn’t for them.
-These are challenges that I imagine everyone who has attempted modern Bayesian statistics will have encountered and resolving them can require a deep understanding of your model.
-Both domain-specific and statistical knowledge is required to help ensure the model you are trying to fit is justified.
-In addition some programming tricks like reparameterisation can be of great help to your software, which sometimes needs equivalent, but easier to interpret instructions.
+In discussions with engineering researchers at conferences I have often been told that the errors and complications they encountered when playing around with Bayesian software caused them to abandon the approach in favour of more established, less informative analysis.
+These are challenges that I imagine everyone who has attempted modern Bayesian statistics will have encountered and resolving them can require a deep understanding of your model, and perhaps some formal training.
+In addition some programming tricks like reparameterisation (describing your model in a seemingly equivalent way, but one that is much friendlier to your software) can also help.

 Conclusions

 I believe that Bayesian statistics is actually well suited to traditional engineering problems, which are concerned with managing risk when confronted with small, messy datasets and models with plenty of uncertainty.
 As suggested in the earlier description of confidence intervals, frequentist statistics defines probability based on occurrences of events following a large number of trials or samples.
-When only limited data is available, Bayesian statistics can shine by comparison.
+When trying to understand the behaviour of small datasets (or even unique structural systems), Bayesian statistics can shine by comparison.

-In conclusion, Bayesian statistics requires (computational and personal) effort to apply.
-But it provides results that are (usually) more interpretable and closely linked to the questions we want to answer.
-Whether or not these methods are worth learning of course depend on personal circumstances.
-I encountered Bayesian statistics during my PhD, and so had plenty of time to read up and I’ve found this to be very rewarding and enjoyable…
+Bayesian inference requires (computational and personal) effort to apply.
+But it provides results that are generally more interpretable and closely related to the actual questions we want to answer.
+Whether or not these methods are worth learning will of course depend on personal circumstances.
+I encountered this field during my PhD, and so had plenty of time to read and play with them, which I appreicate is a privelidged position to be in.

 Boring, isn’t it?
 Writing, Fitting and Evaluating Bayesian Models All Day….